-NAPM has two subsidiaries, NARPS and NALHL (in Voluntary Liquidation) at the reporting date.
-NALHL was dissolved on 20 August 2023.
+NAPM had two subsidiaries during the reporting period, NARPS and NALHL (in Voluntary Liquidation).
+As NALHL was dissolved on 20 August 2023, NAPM had one subsidiary at the reporting date.

 NARPS

 On 18 July 2012 NAMA established a subsidiary NARPS.
 NARPS is a wholly owned subsidiary of NAPM and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies and/or local authorities for social housing purposes.
 In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
 Under the Government's housing strategy, "Housing for All", it is proposed that NARPS will transfer to the Land Development Agency ('LDA)' from NAMA.
 As part of the agreed transfer process, the transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus contribution to the Irish State.
 At the reporting date, the proposed transfer has yet to complete.
 There is a requirement for appropriate legislative changes to the LDA Act to facilitate the proposed transfer from the Minister for Finance to the LDA.
 There is no impediment to NAMA transferring NARPS to the Minister for Finance, the first step in the agreed transfer process.